 Here at Alternative Airlines, we recommend passengers to arrive at the airport two hours before the scheduled departure time.

 Yashodhara Air will operate flights to more remote domestic destinations within Nepal.
 With a strategic presence at two key bases, Ramecchap Airport and Pokhara Airport, the airline is set to offer essential access to Everest and Annapurna regions.
 Some of its planned destinations include Jomsom, Rara, Simkot and Nepalgunj (from Pokhara Airport).

 We’re super proud of our Trustpilot rating, but don’t just take it from us.
 See why millions of others love booking their flights through Alternative Airlines

 No way, really?!
 Yes!
 We’ve partnered with some amazing BNPL payment providers to allow you to pay for your flights over time, with ease.

 Ramechhap Airport (IATA: RHP) is a modest domestic airport serving the municipality of Manthal, in the Bagmati Province of Nepal, 130km southeast of Kathmandu.
 The airport is owned by the government of Nepal and operated by the Civil Aviation Authority of Nepal.
 Sita Air and Tara Air operate charter flights from the airport.

 Pokhara Airport (IATA: PKR) is a domestic airport serving the city of Pokhara in Nepal.
 Other airlines to operate scheduled passenger flights to/from the airport include: Nepal Airlines, Tara Air, Yeti Airlines, Summit Air and Sita Air.

-Although yet to be confirmed, possible aircraft include the Viking Air DHC-6 Twin Otter, Let L-410 and Cessna 408.
+Although yet to be confirmed, possible aircraft that Yashodhara Air may use include the Viking Air DHC-6 Twin Otter, Let L-410 and Cessna 408.
 The aircraft are optimal for STOL flights.